started investing in 1977. I wrote my first book ("Commission-Free Investing") in 1996 about

 1999, my wife asked me a very simple question: “Do we have enough money for

 retirement?”.
-I replied “Let me check”.
+I replied, “Let me check”.
 Nothing happened for a few weeks.

-place most (if not all) of your money into stocks.
+were recommending investing all in stocks.
 All have been touting the “miracle”

 I came across two sources that made sense to me: 1.
 Mr. William Bernstein’s